Chapter 11 Formatting Objects in Word

 3D Models and the 3D Model Tab

-The Illustration group includes a 3D Models command (button).
+The Illustrations group includes a 3D Models command (button).
 A 3D image can be rotated, showing all of its angles.
-Clicking the drop-down arrow next to the 3D Model button allows the user to select a 3D Model from their files or an online 3D model.
+Clicking the drop-down arrow next to the 3D Model button allows the user to select a 3D model from their files or an online 3D model.
 Clicking the 3D Model button will bring up the online 3D model search box (Figure 18A).

 Image showing an inserted 3 D model from the gallery selection